 Badass Bookworm: When an assassin tries to kill Tsunayoshi, Akimoto of all people bursts in and, ah, unhands the villain.

-Bald of Awesome: Arikoto and Sakyo become Buddhist monks after they retire from the court.
+Bald of Awesome: Arikoto, Gyokuei, Sakyo, and Nobutada become Buddhist monks after they retire from the court.

 Bishōnen: By the bucket—at least in the Ooku itself.
 The rest of the country is a bit short on them.